merge-api/merge-hris-php/docs/Api/BenefitsApi.md

 $created_before = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | If provided, will only return objects created before this datetime.
 $cursor = cD0yMDIxLTAxLTA2KzAzJTNBMjQlM0E1My40MzQzMjYlMkIwMCUzQTAw; // string | The pagination cursor value.
 $employee_id = 'employee_id_example'; // string | If provided, will only return time off for this employee.
-$include_deleted_data = True; // bool | Whether to include data that was deleted in the third-party service.
+$include_deleted_data = True; // bool | Whether to include data that was marked as deleted by third party webhooks.
 $include_remote_data = True; // bool | Whether to include the original data Merge fetched from the third-party to produce these models.
 $modified_after = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | If provided, will only return objects modified after this datetime.
 $modified_before = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | If provided, will only return objects modified before this datetime.